Multiwavelength Modeling of the Luminous Fast Blue Optical Transient AT2024wpp: Results

 \subsection{Optical}

 Figure \ref{fig:bbprops} shows the multiband fit from the evolving blackbody model and the luminosity, photospheric radius, and temperature derived from it; the values found by \citet{Perley2026} are also shown as a comparison.
 The model provides a good fit to the overall, showing that a blackbody with power-law time dependence can approximate the system well.
-The inferred luminosities, radii, and temperatures also broadly agree with other measurements from \citet{LeBaron2025}.
+The inferred luminosities, radii, and temperatures also broadly agree with other measurements from \citet{LeBaron2026}.
 The radius increase with power-law index $\sigma_{\rm R, rise} = 0.01^{+0.01}_{-0.01}$ and decreases with $\sigma_{\rm R, decline} = -1.06^{+0.01}_{-0.01}$, while the temperature rises with $\sigma_{\rm T, rise} = 1.02^{+0.01}_{-0.01}$ and declines with $\sigma_{\rm T, decline} = -0.35^{+0.01}_{-0.01}$, where $R$ or $T \propto t^\sigma$.
 The luminosity indices are determined from $R$ or $T$, which give an initial rise index of $4.10^{+0.06}_{-0.06}$, an intermediate decline index of $-1.38^{+0.06}_{-0.06}$, then a final decline index of $-3.52^{+0.06}_{-0.06}$.
-The inferred luminosities, radii, and temperatures do differ from \citet{Perley2026} at early, likely due to the simplified power-law time evolution of those properties in our model, so inferred parameters during the early and intermediate phases are likely unreliable.
+The inferred luminosities, radii, and temperatures do differ from \citet{Perley2026} at early times, likely due to the simplified power-law time evolution of those properties in our model, so inferred parameters during the early and intermediate phases are likely unreliable.

-Figure \ref{fig:optfits_tfree} shows the fits to the optical data with the more physically-motivated models.
-Several models, including the magnetar-powered SN model, SN + envelope shock cooling model, and black hole-Wolf Rayet (BH-WR) merger model, can reproduce the main properties of the light curve well.
+Figure \ref{fig:optfits_tfree} shows the fits to the optical data with the more physically-motivated models, with the posteriors listed in Appendix \ref{sec:priors}.
+Several models, including the magnetar-powered SN model, SN + envelope shock cooling model, and black hole-Wolf Rayet (BH-WR) merger model, can reproduce the rise and decline timescales, luminosity, and colour evolution of the light curve well.
 A few other models, including the nickel-powered and fallback-powered SN models as well as the cocoon + envelope and SN + CSM shock cooling models, can somewhat reproduce the data but underpredict the UV emission around peak.
-The TDE models all fail to describe the data, with the fallback model evolving much too slowly, and the stream-stream collision and cooling envelope models having their Gaussian rises producing emission up to $\sim$ 20 days, which is far longer than the rise time from the data of $\sim$ 5 days.
+The TDE models all fail to describe the data, with the fallback and stream-stream collision models evolving much too slowly, and the cooling envelope model cooling far too quickly.